primait/auth0_ex/README.md

 #### Validating permissions with Absinthe

-In order to validate permissions in your Graphql API on a per-query/per-mutation basis, an option is to define an Absinthe middleware.
-To this end you can use the [PrimaAuth0Ex.Absinthe.RequirePermissions](lib/prima_auth0_ex/absinthe/require_permissions.ex) included with the library or build your own.
+To validate permissions in your Graphql API on a per-query/per-mutation basis, an option is to define an Absinthe middleware.
+To this end, you can use the [PrimaAuth0Ex.Absinthe.RequirePermissions](lib/prima_auth0_ex/absinthe/require_permissions.ex) included with the library or build your own.

 This middleware has a companion plug: [PrimaAuth0Ex.Absinthe.CreateSecurityContext](lib/prima_auth0_ex/absinthe/create_security_context.ex), which can be used to pass the user's permissions to the Absinthe context.